Keyless Locks for Families with Special Needs Kids

 Families with special needs kids or children who live on the autism spectrum often face circumstances that involve a child wandering outside of the home, sometimes several blocks, or even miles away.

-This creates added worry and stress on the family, and it goes without saying, places the child in a very unsafe situation.
+This creates added worry and stress for the family, and it goes without saying, it also places your child in a very unsafe situation.

 The truth is children with special needs, even as young as 3-4 years old, are not intimidated by the keyed-in lock on the door.
-A regular lock found on a residential perimeter door, is typically a deadbolt configuration, with a thumbturn on the inside for retracting the deadbolt.
-In these cases, it is very easy for the child to quickly learn how to unlock the door and begin wandering.
+A regular lock found on a residential perimeter door is typically a deadbolt configuration, with a thumb turn on the inside for retracting the deadbolt.
+In these cases, it’s very easy for the child to quickly learn how to unlock the door and begin wandering about.

-Families have tried to guard against this, only to find within a short time, their child has outsmarted them.
-Quick fixes have included mounting the locks higher on the door, but then their child will get a chair and unlock it, which in and of itself is not safe.
-Another remedy has been to install a locking two-sided keyed-in-deadbolt, yet the child seems to always know where the keys are hidden, so this doesn’t work either.
+Though families have tried to guard against this, within a short time, their child can often outsmart them.
+Quick fixes have included mounting the locks higher on the door, only to discover that their child uses a chair to unlock it, which presents yet another unsafe situation.

-Don’t forget to check with your Local Authority Having Jurisdiction before installation to review their policy on putting double sided locks on your door.
+Don’t forget to check with your Local Authority Having Jurisdiction before installation to review their policy on putting double-sided locks on your door.

 “I purchased double-sided keyless deadbolt locks (Lockey M210DC) and digital sliding glass door locks (Lockey 2500 series sliding door lock).
 The customer service I received was great.
 One of the locks was missing a couple of pieces.
 The problem was addressed to my complete satisfaction within 24 hours of contacting customer service.
 I am extremely happy that I purchased all of the locks.
 I have autistic children.
 The locks keep my children safely in the house.
 All of the locks are worth every penny they cost because of the peace of mind they bring that my children are going to remain safely in the house.”